ryakad/squeeze/README.md

    pass
 ```

-Once you have defined functions to be run on changes you will need to tell
+Once you have defined functions to be run for changes you will need to tell
 the application what changes you want that function called on.
 To do this
 you use the add_handler(func, type) method.
-You can reuse a function for
-multiple file types using the binry `|` operator.
+You can specify multiple change types using the binry `|` operator.

 ```python
 s = squeeze.Squeeze()